 Established in 1872, Yellowstone National Park stands proudly as the nation's first national park.
-Encompassing over two million acres, Yellowstone is large enough to support its own diverse ecosystem and wide array of dramatic landscapes.
+It encompasses over two million acres and is large enough to support its own diverse ecosystem and wide array of dramatic landscapes.

 The most notable of these landscapes are the hydrothermal features of Yellowstone, including hot springs, geysers, and fumaroles.
-Few other places in the world have such a dense concentration of these hot water attractions than Yellowstone.
-With so much to see and do throughout this massive national park, camping in Yellowstone is the best way experience it all.
+Few other places in the world have such a dense concentration of these hot water attractions as Yellowstone.
+And with so much to see and do throughout this massive national park, camping in Yellowstone is the best way to experience it all.

 Taking more than two hours to just drive from the South Entrance to North Entrance, Yellowstone can be an overwhelming experience.
 The key to a satisfying Yellowstone adventure is staying more than one night, which is made easier with several campgrounds in Yellowstone.